Some first steps

 A few more tips on how to support your friend:

 - Keep your questions open-ended.
 Say “Can you tell me how you are feeling?” rather than “Are you feeling sad?”
 Give your friend time to answer.

 - Sometimes, just being able to vent about one’s troubles is enough to feel better.

 - Ask “How can I help or support you?” rather than jumping in with your own solutions.

-- You may hear something that needs more than a friend’s support.
+- You may hear something that needs more support than you can give.
 Ask your friend if they have thought about going for help.
 Suggest going to the Get Support section on foundrybc.ca or that they talk with a trusted adult.

-- Don’t promise to keep secrets, especially if your friend is talking about hurting themselves.
+- Don’t promise to keep secrets, especially if your friend is talking about hurting themself.